Guardians vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Guardians a 54.5% chance to win.

-- Cleveland has played in 58 games with set over/under, and have combined with opponents to go over the total 20 times (20-35-3).
+- In the 59 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 21 times (21-35-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!